tayloraswift/jpeg/examples/README.md

                 {
 ```

 The exit clause of the guard statement pushes the entropy-coded segments to the state manager, which invokes the decoder on them.
-The `extend:` argument of the `push(scan:ecss:extend:)` method reflects the fact that the image height is not fully known at this point, which means that the image dimensions are flexible, and so can be *extend*ed.
+The `extend` argument of the [`push(scan:ecss:extend:)`](https://kelvin13.github.io/jpeg/JPEG/Context/push%28scan:ecss:extend:%29/) method reflects the fact that the image height is not fully known at this point, which means that the image dimensions are flexible, and so can be *extend*ed.

 ```swift
                     try context.push(scan: scan, ecss: ecss, extend: first)